-- (a) Our current derivative assets and noncurrent derivative liabilities are included in other current assets and other noncurrent liabilities, respectively, in our consolidated balance sheets. - (b) We consider credit risk in our fair value assessments.
-As of December 31, 2016 and 2015, (i) the fair values of our crosscurrency and interest rate derivative contracts that represented assets have been reduced by credit risk valuation adjustments aggregating $\in$ 19.8 million and $\in$ 18.4 million, respectively, and (ii) the fair values of our cross-currency and interest rate derivative contracts that represented liabilities have been reduced by credit risk valuation adjustments of nil at both dates.
-The adjustments to our derivative assets relate to the credit risk associated with counterparty nonperformance and the adjustments to our derivative liabilities relate to credit risk associated with our own nonperformance.
-In all cases, the adjustments take into account offsetting liability or asset positions within a given contract.
-Our determination of credit risk valuation adjustments generally is based on our and our counterparties' credit risks, as observed in the credit default swap market and market quotations for certain of our debt instruments, as applicable.
-The changes in the credit risk valuation adjustments associated with our cross-currency and interest rate derivative contracts resulted in net losses of $\in$ 1.4 million, $\in$ 17.9 million and $\epsilon$ 4.4 million during 2016, 2015 and 2014, respectively.
-These amounts are included in realized and unrealized gains on derivative instruments, net, in our consolidated statements of operations.
-For further information regarding our fair value measurements, see note 7.
+- (a) Our current derivative assets are included in other current assets in our consolidated balance sheets.
+Our current and noncurrent derivative liabilities are included in other current liabilities and other noncurrent liabilities, respectively, in our consolidated balance sheets. - (b) We consider credit risk relating to our and our counterparties' nonperformance in the fair value assessment of our derivative instruments.
+In all cases, the adjustments take into account offsetting liability or asset positions.
+The changes in the credit risk valuation adjustments associated with our cross-currency and interest rate derivative contracts resulted in net gains (losses) of €57.8 million, (€1.4 million) and (€17.9 million) during 2017, 2016 and 2015, respectively.
+These amounts are included in realized and unrealized gains (losses) on derivative instruments, net, in our consolidated statements of operations.
+For further information regarding our fair value measurements, see note 6.

-We recorded realized and unrealized gains on derivative instruments, net, of $\notin$ 45.0 million, $\notin$ 314.6 million and $\notin$ 156.9 million during 2016, 2015 and 2014, respectively.
-These gains relate to our cross-currency and interest rate derivative contracts.
+We recorded realized and unrealized gains (losses) on derivative instruments, net, of (\in 309.0 million), \in 45.0 million and \in 314.6 million during 2017, 2016 and 2015, respectively.